funczone/map_metadata/readme.md

 ## `data/`
 The data folder holds all the data that the server will serve.

 Previews are full size previews of map images, named the same thing as the map itself.
 All images must be formatted as `.png`, and must be 1080p (1920×1080 pixels).

-Thumbnails are generated automatically and cached in memory.
+Thumbnails are automatically generated 360p jpgs that are cached in memory.

 All maps should be captured in a way where they can be described from one image.
+Some general guidelines;
+- Do not modify the map you're capturing at all.
+Disable your viewmodels, and keep all players/custom props/etc out of the picture.
-Images should **NOT** be sized up via image editing at all!
+- Images should **NOT** be sized up via image editing at all!
 Please use the concommand `poster X` to take your screenshots (X is a render size multiplier, I typically set it to 2), and size down the screenshot in image editing software.

 Alongside each preview should be a .json file containing some details about the map itself.
 A `?` denotes that a field that is optional and can either be replaced with `null` or not included.
 ```jsonc